unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 ## Display the Records <a href="#a0c8" id="a0c8"></a>

 Since this is a simple example, we won’t get too fancy.
-We’ll just create a span element for each record containing its key and value, its owner address, and its resolver address.
-We’ll also want to set the font to red if the record is not found.
+We’ll just create a `<span>` element for each record containing its key and value, its owner address, and its resolver address.
+We’ll also want to set the font to <span style="color: red">red</span> if the record is not found.

 ```javascript
 function cleanDOM(parent) {